 | Vicomte Cascada | Edwin Crossley-Mercer |

-| Raoul of Saint-Brioche | François Piolino |
+| Raoul de Saint-Brioche | François Piolino |

 | Bogdanowitsch | Francis Bouyer |

-| Sylviane | Claudia galli |
+| Sylviane | Claudia Galli |

 | Kromow | Francis Dudziak |